 complexity of the design and the risk of electrical shock, all repairs must be attempted only by qualified technical personnel.
 If the unit needs to be shipped back to the factory, it must be sent in its original carton.
-If improperly packed, your amplifier may be damaged.
+If amplifier may be damaged.